patryk-kacperski/Stroustrup-programming-cpp/README.md

 # Stroustrup, Programming: Principles and Practice Using C++

-This repository contains all examples, drills and excercises from the book
+This repository contains examples, drills and excercises from the book